Updated March 2019

 The problem is, if you’re planning on coming during the summer (which also happens to be when most of Norway’s famous hikes are open), Norway doesn’t want you.

 I’m not sure if it’s been as big news abroad, but here in Norway we’ve been hearing a lot about how overwhelmed the fjord region was by tourists last summer.
 And they’re blaming Frozen!

-Actually, judging from all the emails I’ve been getting lately from people asking if the fjords are really going to be too crowded this summer, I guess the news has made it abroad too.
+Actually, judging from all the emails I’ve been getting lately from people asking if the fjords and big Norway tourist spots are really going to be too crowded this summer, and then what the best places to visit in Norway now are, I guess the news about Norway tourism troubles has made it abroad too.
 So I’m going to try to address the issue, and give you the best advice I have.

 It’s true, Norway is jacking up hotel prices, pulling back on marketing, and basically trying to make the fjords look as unappealing to tourists as possible.
 Lol, good luck with that one.

 In fact, in January when I visited MATKA, the biggest travel fair in Northern Europe, there wasn’t a single Norwegian travel stand to be seen.
 It was almost eery.

 I have a friend who works in Flåm, the final stop of the famous railway journey that branches off from the Bergen line to Aurlandsfjorden, and he told me he’s dreading the summer.
 Like, he used the words “worst thing ever” when describing summer in Norway in the fjord region.

 Plus, in December Norway and China restored diplomatic and political ties, after being frozen since 2010 when Chinese dissident Liu Xiaobo was awarded the Nobel Peace Prize.
 With relations restored, Norway is now expecting a huge influx of Chinese visitors this summer.